Sunset Limited: Bypassing of Phoenix

-On June 2, 1996, the Sunset Limited was rerouted to a more southerly route between Tucson, and Yuma, Arizona, bypassing Phoenix.
-Union Pacific, which had acquired Southern Pacific earlier in the year, wanted to abandon a decaying portion of its Phoenix–Yuma "West Line" that had previously been used to serve Phoenix.
+Thus by June 1996, the Sunset Limited was bypassing Phoenix, and UP promptly put the 64 mi midsection of the Wellton cutoff out of service.
 This made Phoenix one of the nation's largest cities without direct passenger service; although the designated Phoenix-area stop is in Maricopa, a suburban community about 40 mi south of downtown Phoenix.
-Amtrak Thruway Motorcoach service, run by Stagecoach Express, connects the two cities.
+Amtrak Thruway service, run by Stagecoach Express, connects the two cities.